 Listing the many benefits of solar panels for business is easy, but quantifying the value of each can be more challenging.
 The impact on property value is a prime example.
-While it’s likely true that a building equipped with quality solar panels for commercial property is more valuable than a facility that relies on fossil fuel-generated energy, determining exactly how much more valuable can be complicated.
+While it’s likely true that a building equipped with high-quality solar panels for commercial property is more valuable than a facility that relies on fossil fuel-generated energy, determining exactly how much more valuable can be complicated.
 If increased property value is an important factor to your organization in justifying the cost of commercial solar panels, this article will explain some of the factors that could make that happen.

 Can solar add value to commercial property?